Bnaya/objectbuffer/README.md

 * objects (with nesting and all)
 * arrays
 * Date
+* BigInt
-* Internal references (`foo.bar2 = foo.bar` will not create a copy)
+* Internal references (`foo.bar2 = foo.bar` will not create a copy, but a reference)
+* Automatic reference counting, to dispose a value you need to use the `disposeWrapperObject` or to have WeakRef support
 * Internal equality between objects (`foo.bar === foo.bar` will be true)
-* global lock for shared memory using [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) (i hope its really working)
+* global lock for shared memory using [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) (I hope its really working)

 ## Caveats & Limitations

 * Need to specify size for the `ArrayBuffer`.
 When exceed that size, exception will be thrown.
-(Can be extended with a utility function, but not automatically)
+(Can be extended later with a utility function, but not automatically)
-* Not memory re-use. memory allocation is append based, or overwrite when possible [#21](https://github.com/Bnaya/objectbuffer/issues/21)
-* Object are implemented using simple linked list [#26](https://github.com/Bnaya/objectbuffer/issues/26)
-* Maps & Sets are not supported yet [#15](https://github.com/Bnaya/objectbuffer/issues/15) & [#24](https://github.com/Bnaya/objectbuffer/issues/24)
-* No prototype chain. objects props will simply be copied
+* No prototype chain. no methods on the objects
-* Additional props on Array, Date, primitives will not be saved.
-* getters, setters, will not work/break the library
+* Adding getters, setters, will not work/break the library
+* deleting/removing the current key of Map/Set while iteration will make you skip the next key [#60](https://github.com/Bnaya/objectbuffer/issues/60)
+* unreliable_sizeOf is unreliable due to hashmap array side depends on actual keys, Also It's an expensive operation

 ### What's not working yet, but can be

 * `bigint` bigger than 64 bit

-### What's probably never going to work (convince me otherwise )
+### What's probably never going to work

 * Anything that cannot go into `JSON.stringify`
 * `Symbol`